jliu10/Instagram-unfollower/README.md

 # Instagram-unfollower
-Unfollow Instagram accounts that don't follow you back.
-Can whitelist accounts that you may wanna keep following, i.e. celebrities
+Tired of losers on Instagram who unfollow you, but keep you as a follower?
+This program will fix that by automatically unfollowing such Instagram accounts for you.
+You are also able to whitelist accounts that don't follow you but you may want to keep following, i.e. celebrities.